 Estate agents have already reported a large increase in enquiries and buyer registrations for “well-connected countryside and “out of city” locations”, and this demand for large country homes is likely to see an increase in property prices due to limited supply.
 We also anticipate an increase in demand for homes in all areas with large gardens or outside spaces such as balconies or terraces with an expected positive knock-on effect on property prices.

-There are a number of additional key factors that will impact the market recovery including the unemployment rate and the availability of low-cost mortgage finance.
+There are a number of additional key factors that will impact the market recovery and slow the speed of which it will bounce back, including the unemployment rate and the availability of low-cost mortgage finance.
 We should also wait and see how the government might respond to the evolving situation, as there have been suggestions of implementing further support measures and incentives such as tax breaks or subsidies to kickstart the market.